 The short version

 SCAYLED is a live occupier scanner.
 You drop a listing address; within two minutes you have every operating business inside the radius, the decision-maker at each one, verified emails, and drafted outreach.
-Strong for brokers prospecting tenants around a specific listing and for lease-side work.
+I built it for lease-side work because that was my world for ten years.

-They overlap more than CoStar vs SCAYLED — both are pitched at the prospecting workflow — but they still target different layers of the same deal.
+They overlap more than CoStar vs SCAYLED.
+Both are pitched at the prospecting workflow, but they still target different layers of the same deal.
+The brokers I talk to who run both typically use Reonomy for the owner side and SCAYLED for the occupier side.

 The core difference